About the Aviation Team

 In addition, the Aviation Team also flew in support of and assisted neighboring jurisdictions and federal agencies.

 The Aviation Team consists of a supervisor, a sergeant and trained pilot, five full-time officers and pilots, and five Tactical Flight Officers (TFOs).
 The pilots serve a dual role as pilot and TFO and must be proficient in the TFO skill set.
 Pilots and TFOs are selected from within the ranks of the Police Department.

 To be eligible to apply for the officer and pilot position, applicants must possess an FAA commercial pilot license, FAA medical certificate and have a minimum of 1,000 turbine helicopter flight hours as a pilot in command.

 To be eligible for selection as a TFO, applicants must have a minimum of five years of commendable departmental experience.
 TFOs come from varied backgrounds within the department in the fields of patrol, traffic and criminal investigation.
 Pilots and TFOs must complete a selection process including a resume review, an in-flight practical evaluation, a panel interview and underwater egress training.

 The Patrol Helicopter

-The patrol helicopters are equipped with an array of multi-frequency radios and mission equipment.
-The radios enable the crew to simultaneously communicate with air traffic control and nearby flying aircraft, departmental ground units, neighboring law enforcement agencies, joint multi-jurisdictional Task Forces and Federal Agencies.
+BCoPD's patrol helicopters are equipped with an array of multi-frequency radios and mission equipment.
+The radios enable the crew to communicate simultaneously with air traffic control and nearby flying aircraft, departmental ground units, neighboring law enforcement agencies, joint multi-jurisdictional task forces and federal agencies.

-The aircraft mission equipment includes an SX-16 Nightsun 30 million candle power search light, an optical thermal imager (FLIR), a color video camera, a moving map, electronically stabilized binoculars, a LOJACK signal receiver, video downlink antennae and a rescue hoist.
+Each helicopter is equipped with an infrared thermal imager, a 30 million candlepower search light, a color video camera, a moving street map, a flight terrain and obstacle avoidance system, electronically stabilized binoculars, a LOJACK stolen auto signal receiver, microwave video downlink system, weather radar and a rescue hoist.